maxtkc/mvths-wiki/docs/021-analog-to-digital-conversion.rst

 Overview
 --------

+The potentiometer we learned about in the previous section represents our first introduction to an analog signal.
+An analog signal is one that varies infinitely over time.
+As you saw with your multimeter, the potentiometer can be used to produce ANY voltage between zero and five volts on your device.
+This is a BIG jump over the button which can only produce zero volts or five volts.

+The button is considered a binary device.
+The prefix bi means two.
+The button only has two states, either on (5 volts) or off (0 volts).
+This makes it perfectly compatible with a microcontroller or any computing device.
+Computing devices store ALL information from data used to represent a single letter to a full-length movie in millions of transistors which each are capable of respesently only two states on or off.

 In order to convert an analog signal to a digital signal the microcontroller on the Metro Mini has an internal analog to digital converter (ADC) which is accessible on six pins labeled A0 through A5.